Frankie-Tu/Stock_Analysis_Toolkit/README.md

 ## Goal
 ```
 A self-developed stock analysis tool aimed to ease stock valuation
-process to enable user to analyze large number of stocks at scale.
+process and enable user to analyze large number of stocks at scale.
 ```

 ## Mechanism
 ```
 Perform comparative analysis on the stock symbols passed to
 Scrappers/Main.py and score each company on different categories
-based on how they stand against each other to generate final score.
+based on how they stand against each other to generate final scores.
 Stock informations are scrapped from Yahoo Finance, thus the
 name Scrappers.
 ```